June 10, 2017 - Next Clean-up Event

-March 25, 2017 - Visit Our Friends Chapter Exhibit Booth at Ag Center Grand Opening
+March 25, 2017 - Friends Chapter Exhibit Booth at Ag Center Grand Opening

-Be sure to visit the Friends of Lower Haw River SNA exhibit booth at the Chatham County Agriculture & Conference Center on Saturday, March 25th from 10:00 am to 2:00 pm.
+Friends of Lower Haw River SNA had an exhibit booth at the Chatham County Agriculture & Conference Center on Saturday, March 25th from 10:00 am to 2:00 pm.
 The Chatham County Agriculture & Conference Center is located at 1192 US 64 W Business, just one mile west of the traffic circle in downtown Pittsboro.
-Visitors can enjoy educational exhibits (indoors and outdoors), entertainment, food, and tours of the new Agriculture & Conference Center.
-The Grand Opening Celebration is being hosted by the Chatham County Center of NC State Extension, Chatham County Soil & Water Conservation District, USDA Farm Service Agency, Natural Resources Conservation Service, and the North Carolina Forest Service.
-The event is sponsored by the Chatham County Farm Bureau and is free and open to the general public.
+Visitors enjoyed educational exhibits (indoors and outdoors), entertainment, food, and tours of the new Agriculture & Conference Center.
+The Grand Opening Celebration was hosted by the Chatham County Center of NC State Extension, Chatham County Soil & Water Conservation District, USDA Farm Service Agency, Natural Resources Conservation Service, and the North Carolina Forest Service.
+The free event was sponsored by the Chatham County Farm Bureau and was open to the general public.
 Visit our Facebook page to see photos of our exhibit.